This post may contain affiliate links. Please see my disclosure policy for details.

 My particular favourite is Cheers! which translates to Egészségedre!
 Which can be a bit of a mouthful.

-A useful hack which I learned on the walking tour there was if you say ‘I guess she can drive’ and say it really fast, you’ll be an expert in cheering your Schnapps there in no time!
+A useful hack that I learned on the walking tour there was if you say ‘I guess she can drive’ and say it really fast, you’ll be an expert in cheering your Schnapps there in no time!

 11 top things to do in Budapest